Revisiting Weakly Supervised Pre-Training of Visual Perception Models: Experiments

 We perform transfer-learning experiments on ImageNet-1k that compare our weakly-supervised learner with SimCLR v2~\cite{chen2020big}, SEER~\cite{goyal2021self}, and BEiT~\cite{bao2021beit}.
 The comparison with SEER is of particular interest: because it is trained on a similar collection\footnote{The data distribution used in~\cite{goyal2021self} and in our study may not be exactly the same, as we use the data resampling approach described in Section~\ref{subsec:dataset_collection}.} of Instagram images, we can readily compare both learning paradigms on the same data distribution.
 We perform experiments in two transfer-learning settings: (1) a setting in which a linear classifier is attached on top of the pre-trained model and the resulting full model is finetuned and (2) a setting that initializes this linear classifier using the zero-shot transfer approach described in Section~\ref{subsec:zeroshot} (without Platt scaling) before finetuning the full model.
 Following prior work~\cite{chen2020big,goyal2021self}, we vary the amount of labeled ImageNet examples used for finetuning to 1\%, 10\%, and 100\% of the original ImageNet-1k training set.
 We report results using images of size $224\!\times\!224$ pixels.

 The results of our experiments are presented in Table~\ref{tab:ssl_lowshot:en}.
-Results for SimCLRv2, SEER and BEiT were adopted from~\cite{chen2020big,goyal2021self,bao2021beit}, which means small differences in experimental setup may exist.
-Our results show that weakly-supervised learning substantially outperforms current self-supervised learners, in particular, in low-shot transfer settings.
-This result is likely due the fact that our weakly-supervised learners receive much more learning signal per sample.
-Moreover, our results show that weakly-supervised learners benefit from their zero-shot initialization abilities in low-shot transfer settings.
+Results for SimCLRv2, SEER and BEiT were adopted from~\cite{chen2020big,goyal2021self,bao2021beit}; small differences in experimental setup may exist.
+Our results show that weakly-supervised learning substantially outperforms current self-supervised learners, particularly in low-shot transfer settings, likely because our weakly-supervised learners receive more learning signal per sample.
+Moreover, our results show that weakly-supervised learners benefit from zero-shot initialization in low-shot transfer settings.
 We note that our observations may change if self-supervised learners are scaled further.